AvinashSharma1/namaste-react-js/README.md

 -   In Constructor only set props and super props as well state
 -   class based component have render method
+-   React components are based on ES6 classes, and when you create a class-based component, you're inheriting from `React.Component`.
+The `super` keyword is used to call the constructor of the parent class (in this case, `React.Component`) to initialize the component's state and lifecycle methods.
+-   Calling `super(props)` ensures that the props are properly passed to the `React.Component` constructor.
+If you don’t pass `props` to `super()`, the `this.props` will be undefined in your component.
+This can lead to bugs when trying to access the `props` in the component.

 ```
+class MyComponent extends React.Component {
   constructor(props) {
     // Required to initialize 'this.props'
     super(props);